PecanProject/pecan/modules/data.remote/inst/ccmmf/README.md

-# The California Cropland Carbon Monitoring and Modeling Framework (CCMMF)
+# The California Cropland Monitoring and Modeling Framework (CCMMF)

 This directory (`modules/data.remote/inst/ccmmf`) is the **monitoring pipeline** for CCMMF within [PEcAn](https://pecanproject.github.io): the code and operator